 Today, we explore The Terracotta Warriors, one of China’s greatest archaeological discoveries.
 More than eight thousand clay soldiers, horses, and chariots forced to serve in Emperor Qin Shihuang’s army in his afterlife stand on guard.
 The Terracotta Warrior Museum consists of three excavation pits, an exhibition of ancient weapons, and a bronze and chariot exhibition room.
 It’s about an hour drive to the parking lot of the museum.

 Arriving early enough to beat the crowd, our group is able to claim a spot along the railing with a great view.
-We are amazed at the overall size of the first pit discovered in nineteen seventy-four.
+The overall size of the first pit discovered in nineteen seventy-four is unbelievable.
 Endless rows of terracotta statues stand in lines separated by dirt walls streaked with ash.

 Many of the soldiers have curved hands grasping a missing weapon stolen during the raiding and scorching by Xiang Yu.
 The soldiers stand facing east at five foot and eleven inches high.
 Molds were used to create the warriors’ heads, arms, hands, legs, and hollow torsos.
 After the heads were made, artists used clay to create a unique expression for each warrior.